lhndo/LH-Stinger/Config/LH-Stinger-Mainsail-Theme/README.md

 ![Screenshot](screenshot.png)

-Place these files in a ".theme" folder located inside your main config folder.
+Place these files inside a ".theme" folder located in your main /config folder.